 - Review the graduation requirements on page 2.
 Review records of the high school courses you have already taken. - Think about your post-secondary education plans and career goals.
 Decide which college and/or articulated credit opportunities you might want to pursue in high school.
-For information about: - o Career preparation courses see pages 22 -75. - Update your Four-Year Graduation Plan as needed. - Choose courses for next year's schedule that support your Four-Year Graduation Plan and career goals. - Be sure you have completed the prerequisite requirement for the courses you select. - Complete your Course Request sheet and turn it in to the Counseling Center: - o 9th Grade- Due February 1st
+For information about: Career preparation courses see pages 22 -73. - Update your Four-Year Graduation Plan as needed. - Choose courses for next year's schedule that support your Four-Year Graduation Plan and career goals. - Be sure you have completed the prerequisite requirement for the courses you select. - Complete your Course Request sheet and turn it in to the Counseling Center.